 When it comes to finding the best candidate for your job, the interview is the most valuable piece of the hiring process.
-It’s not only a chance to learn about a candidate’s qualifications for the hard skills the role requires, but to also assess their soft skills and get a feel for their personality.
+It’s a chance to learn about a candidate’s qualifications for the hard skills the role requires, assess their soft skills, and get a feel for their personality.

-To get the most out of the limited time you have with a candidate during their interview, asking the right questions is key.
+To get the most out of your limited time with a candidate during their interview, asking the right questions is key.
 Read on to learn more about the type of questions that will shed light on a candidate’s thought process and behavior patterns: behavioral interview questions.
-We’ll share the best behavioral interview questions to ask to assess a potential new hire’s problem-solving skills, leadership capabilities and more.
+We’ll share the best behavioral interview questions to ask candidates to assess a potential new hire’s problem-solving skills, leadership capabilities, and more.

 What are Behavioral Interview Questions?

 Behavioral interview questions probe into a candidate’s past behavior.
 In these types of questions, the interviewer asks the job seeker to describe certain situations they’ve previously encountered and how they reacted in those situations.
-This style of question commonly begins with the phrase “tell me about a time when…”
+This question style commonly begins with the phrase, “Tell me about a time when…”

 Behavioral interview questions may ask a candidate about solving problems, thinking critically, handling stressful situations, planning and strategizing, managing subordinates, collaborating with peers, and more.
 On the candidate’s side, it’s a great opportunity to make a case to showcase strengths via a first-person narrative.
-On the interviewer’s side, it’s an illuminating look into how the candidate thinks and how they view themselves in their career.
+On the interviewer’s side, it’s an illuminating look into how the candidate thinks and views themselves in their career.